buger/chromus/README.rst

-This repo is not maintained, active development happen in this fork: https://github.com/arestov/chromus
+This repo is not maintained
 ======

 Last.fm free music player